-Owning an can be nerve-wracking, especially when you’re considering expanding your store to carry new products.
+Owning an e-commerce business can be nerve-wracking, especially when you’re considering expanding your store to carry new products.
 Miscalculating what your audience wants can cost you considerably and derail everything from your ad spend to lower conversions.

 Luckily there’s a way to cut around all that unnecessary stress and get to the heart of what your customers want.